Mogollon Rim: Description

 Much of the land south of the Mogollon Rim lies 4000 to 5000 ft above sea level, with the escarpment rising to about 8000 ft.
-Extensive Ponderosa pine forests are found both on the slopes of the Rim and on the plateau north of it.
+Extensive Ponderosa pine forests are found both on the slopes of the Rim and on the plateau to the north.
 The Mogollon Rim is a major floristic and faunal boundary, with species characteristic of the Rocky Mountains living on the top of the plateau, and species native to the Mexican Sierra Madre Occidental on the slopes below and in the Madrean Sky Islands (high, isolated mountain ranges) further south.

 The Mogollon Rim's limestones and sandstones were formed from sediments deposited in the Carboniferous and Permian Periods.
 Several of the Rim's rock formations are also seen on the walls of the Grand Canyon.
-In many places, the Rim is capped or even buried by the extensive basaltic lava flows.
+In many places, the Rim is capped or buried by extensive basaltic lava flows.

-The uppermost sandstone stratum of the Mogollon Rim, called the Coconino Sandstone, forms spectacular white cliffs, sometimes several hundred feet high.
+The uppermost sandstone stratum of the Mogollon Rim, called the Coconino Sandstone, forms white cliffs reaching several hundred feet high at some points.
 This formation of the Permian Period is of aeolian (windblown) origin and is one of the thickest sand-dune-derived sandstones on earth.

 Cities and towns near the Mogollon Rim include Payson, Sedona, Show Low, Alpine and Pinetop-Lakeside.
 The Mogollon Rim is practically bisected by Interstate 17 which runs north-to-south between Flagstaff and Phoenix.

 In June 2002, the eastern portion of the Mogollon Rim was the site of Arizona's second-largest wildfire, the 470000 acre Rodeo–Chediski Fire.
 The Mogollon Rim was also the site of the Dude fire that started on June 25, 1990.
 This fire grew to cover over 30000 acre and killed six wildland firefighters.
 Other large fires have burned along the Mogollon Rim since 1990, and the area's Ponderosa pine forests remain vulnerable because of past fire-suppression efforts and the buildup of available dry fuel.

 Western novel author Zane Grey built a hunting cabin on the slopes of the Mogollon Rim just northeast of Payson, above Tonto Creek.
 The cabin was restored by the Phoenix air-conditioning magnate William Goettl during the late 1960s, but it was destroyed by the Dude Fire in 1990.

 Louis L'Amour's novel The Sackett Brand, set near the Mogollon Rim, includes descriptions of its cliffs.